-I've started this ‘Workshop' series to introduce my readers to some valuable tools for personal development.
-Each post will teach the tool and guide you through a series of exercises so you can start making shifts in your life after just 30 minutes.
+I've started this ‘Workshop' series to introduce some valuable tools for personal development to anyone who wants to go deeper within themselves.
+Each post will teach a specific tool for reconnecting with what is going on inside you, and guide you through a series of exercises so you can start making fundamental changes in how you live.
 Enjoy!

 The reason we self-sabotage